WHAT IS A TUMMY TUCK?

 - Extended abdominoplasty

-Partial Tummy Tuck involves a shorter incision and the navel may not be moved.
+Partial abdominoplasty involves a shorter incision, and the navel may not be moved.

-Extended Tummy Tuck is a completed abdominoplasty with extensions into the thighs and or sides.
+Extended abdominoplasty is a completed abdominoplasty with extensions into the thighs or sides.

-After tummy tuck surgery, you will be swollen and will likely feel some pain and discomfort.
+After surgery, you will be swollen and will likely feel some pain and discomfort.
 Surface stitches will be removed in five to seven days, and drains are removed in three to five days.
-At this point, the dressings will be replaced with a fitted support garment that you will wear for 4 to 6 weeks, at which point all strenuous activity must be avoided.
+At this point, the dressings will be replaced with a fitted support garment that you will wear for four to six weeks, at which point all strenuous activity must be avoided.
 You can return to work in one to two weeks.

-If you would like to learn more about abdominoplasty, please contact the Manhattan cosmetic surgery office of Dr. George Lefkovits today to schedule your initial consultation.
+If you would like to learn more about abdominoplasty in New York, New York, please call (212) 651-1547 to contact the Manhattan cosmetic surgery office of Dr. George Lefkovits to schedule your initial consultation at Park Plaza Plastic Surgery.